Custom software

 Will I own the code?

-Yes — you own the code outright.
+Yes.
+You own the code outright.
 It's your software, written to be readable and maintainable, handed over so you're never locked to me or anyone else.
 No per-seat licensing, no hostage situation, no proprietary black box you can't take with you.

 Can it integrate with the tools I already use?

-Yes — pulling data together from the systems you already run is one of the main reasons to build custom.
+Yes.
+Pulling data together from the systems you already run is one of the main reasons to build custom.
 I wire it into your accounting, CRM, scheduling, spreadsheets, and anything else with an API, so the systems that don't talk to each other today end up feeding one place you can actually read.

 How long does it take to build?